 - an overfull bladder

 - spending the night somewhere unfamiliar

 - use or abuse of some medications or alcohol

 In 2014, a study of almost 7,000 children aged 8 to 10 years, with a follow-up around age 13, showed that those who were bullied were more than twice as likely to experience night terrors.

-In addition, night terrors are often associated with other underlying conditions, such as breathing problems while sleeping, for example, apnea, migraines, head injuries, restless leg syndrome and certain medications.
+In addition, night terrors are often associated with other underlying conditions, such as breathing problems while sleeping, for example, sleep apnea, migraine, head injuries, restless leg syndrome and certain medications.

 The following factors may also play a role.

-Night terrors and sleepwalking appear to be associated.
+Night terrors and sleepwalking appear to be linked.
 They both occur during slow-wave sleep, the deepest sleep stages, that happen in the early part of the night.

 Some researchers believe that people who experience sleepwalking or night terrors may have difficulty in maintaining slow-wave sleep.
 This makes them susceptible to quick arousals, and it increases the chance of parasomnias.

 Brain lesions are an unlikely cause of night terrors.
 In some cases, however, damage to or dysfunction of the thalamus has been linked to this phenomenon.